-- Is disabled and has specific additional needs; - Has special educational needs (whether or not they have a statutory education, health and care plan); - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - Is frequently missing/goes missing from care or from home; - Is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - Has returned home to their family from care; Is showing early signs of abuse and/or neglect; - Is at risk of being radicalised or exploited; - Is a privately fostered child. - Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+- Is disabled and has specific additional needs; - Has special educational needs (whether or not they have a statutory education, health and care plan); - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - Is frequently missing/goes missing from care or from home; - Has experienced multiple suspensions, or is a risk of being permanently excluded from school. - Is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation; - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - Has returned home to their family from care; Is showing early signs of abuse and/or neglect; - Is at risk of being radicalised or exploited; - has a parent or carer in custody, or is affected by parental offending. - Is a privately fostered child. - Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.